Infomaker/writer-format/newsml/newsitem/im-newsitem-spec.md

 The XML variant used [IPTC NewsML G2 2.20](https://iptc.org/standards/newsml-g2/).

 ## Revision history
+* 1.9   Removed "data/cars" from link[@type=x-im/topic].
+This information, i.e. "cars", is not stored on the conceptItem any longer.
 * 1.8   Changed object[type="x-im/lifetime"] to object[type="x-im/newsvalue"].
 Moved newsprio to object[type="x-im/newsvalue"]/score.
 Removed "element" wrapping a block "object", i.e. allowed for element and object to be siblings.
 Added missing "id" to object[type="x-im/newsvalue"].
 * 1.7   Rename document from im-newsml-spec.md to im-newsitem-spec.md.
 * 1.6   Misc typos, (PT6H was PTH6 and language/@tag="sv" was "en").